Growth-Kinetics/diffmem_sample_memory/memories/people/mr_hyde.md

 *   **The Murder of Sir Danvers Carew:**
     ↳ **Context:** Witnessed by a maid servant from her window on a moonlit October night.
 The victim was an "aged beautiful gentleman with white hair" (Sir Danvers Carew).
     ↳ **Action:** After a brief, polite address from Carew, Hyde "broke out in a great flame of anger," brandished a heavy cane, and "clubbed him to the earth."
 He then proceeded with "ape-like fury," trampling the victim and hailing down blows until the "bones were audibly shattered."
-    ↳ **Aftermath:** Hyde fled the scene, leaving the "incredibly mangled" body.
-He left behind one half of the broken murder weapon.
-The victim carried a letter addressed to Mr. Utterson, drawing him into the investigation.
+    ↳ **Aftermath:** Hyde fled the scene, leaving the "incredibly mangled" body and half of the broken murder weapon.
+The victim's letter drew Utterson into the investigation.
+Despite a city-wide manhunt and a large reward, Hyde "disappeared out of the ken of the police as though he had never existed."
+His past was unearthed, revealing a history of cruelty, violence, and strange associates, but his current whereabouts remained a complete mystery.

 /START
 ### 🔑 **Mysterious Connections** [Strength: High]